HL7/cdmh/input/pagecontent/background.md

 Section 937(a)(£) of the Public Health Service Act (PHS Act), as amended by section 6301(b) of the Affordable Care Act of 2010 (ACA), PL 111-148, 124 Stat.
 119 (March 23, 2010), authorizes the Secretary of the U.S. Department of Health and Human Services (HHS) to provide for the coordination of relevant Federal programs to build data capacity for patient-centered outcomes research.
 The Office of the Assistant Secretary for Planning and Evaluation (ASPE) is delegated to coordinate the Department's effort.

-The current project, titled Harmonization of Various Common Data Models and Open Standards for Evidence Generation, is a multiagency collaboration led by the Food and Drug Administration (FDA).
+The current project, titled Harmonization of Various Common Data Models and Open Standards for Evidence Generation, is a multi-agency collaboration led by the Food and Drug Administration (FDA).
 Other agencies include the National Cancer Institute (NCI), National Center for Advancing Translational Sciences (NCATS), the Office of the National Coordinator for Health Information Technology (ONC) and the National Library of Medicine (NLM).

 The purpose of this project is to provide patient-centered outcomes researchers as well as other researcher at various Federal Government Agencies, academia, etc. with access to broader observational data by leveraging existing PCORTF investments such as US-Core, Data Access Framework Research Implementation Guide (DAF-Research IG).
 The project leverages the lessons learned from [ONC Query Health initiative](https://www.ncbi.nlm.nih.gov/pubmed/24699371) completed in 2013/2014.
-Subsequently efforts in HL7 towards a language for clinical decision support and quality measurement and subsequently a harmonization of those effors into [CQL](https://cql.hl7.org/) which enabled specification of query semantics against various data models including FHIR.
+Subsequently efforts in HL7 towards a language for clinical decision support and quality measurement and subsequently a harmonization of those efforts into [CQL](https://cql.hl7.org/) which enabled specification of query semantics against various data models including FHIR.
 In addition FHIR has developed StructureMap and ConceptMap resources which can be used for mapping and transformation between models.
-CDMH uses many of these concepts to build the necessary mappings and profiles that can be leveraged to make data captured and stoed in different models available for researchers.
+CDMH uses many of these concepts to build the necessary mappings and profiles that can be leveraged to make data captured and stored in different models available for researchers.

 ###  Purpose and Goals of the Project